SaidqodirxonUz/HTTPserverCreator/README.md

 ## This library helps you to create a nodejs httpServer

+### Download the library :
+npm i httpservercreator

-Download the library and define these modules in the library { HttpServer, ChildServer } : const { HttpServer, ChildServer } = require("httpservercreator");
+Define these modules in the library { HttpServer, ChildServer } : const { HttpServer, ChildServer } = require("httpservercreator");